khaledsukkar2/django-swift-crud/README.md

    urlpatterns += router.urls
    ```

-   And of course, uou can customize the Router to fit your use case.
+   And of course, you can customize the Router to fit your use case.

 ## Create Your Own `SwiftView`